What's Covered Under Personal Property Coverage?

 Replacement Cost vs. Actual Cash Value

 How your insurer values your belongings at claim time is just as important as your coverage limit.
-There are two methods:
+Most standard policies in 2026 still default to actual cash value (ACV) for personal property, unless you specifically upgrade to replacement cost coverage.

 Real-World Example: